 Advise and support the implementation of digital learning and teaching tools and software.

-Keep abreast of and communicate developments in HE learning and teaching particularly in international contexts
+Keep abreast of and communicate developments in HE learning and teaching particularly in international contexts.

 Take a proactive role in ensuring equality of opportunity among peers, students, and other stakeholders.